 - Sea kayaking along the coastal rainforest and sheer cliffs

-- Jet-skiing up to the face of a million-year-old glacier
+- Jet-skiing up to the face of a glacier with Jet Ski Seward Adventures

 There are also numerous beaches that are excellent for aimlessly wandering or watching locals attempt to paddleboard the frigid waves.
 The best views are often found on the tops of mountains, so hiking Mt.
 Marathon could be a great adventure.
 Fun fact: since 1915, on Fourth of July, men, women, and even children RACE from downtown Seward TO THE TOP OF THE MOUNTAIN and back to town.
 Every year this the Mount Marathon race grows in popularity and it’s a very well-established tradition in Seward.
 Seward is actually the place to be on Independence Day.